OptimistikSAS/OIBus/documentation/docs/guide/index.md

 whether they are on-premises or in the cloud.

 OIBus is an open-source solution which allows great flexibility to answer various use cases.
-Historically developed to power the OIAnalytics® solution, Optimistik offers and maintains since 2020 this solution under [(EUPL) ](https://ec.europa.eu/info/european-union-public-licence_en) open-source license.
+Historically developed to power the OIAnalytics® solution, Optimistik offers and maintains since 2020 this solution under [(EU-PL) ](https://ec.europa.eu/info/european-union-public-licence_en) open-source license.

 It is used by other solution providers who choose to join this initiative so that the collection of data in industry is